JonyEpsilon/gorilla-repl/README.md

 worksheet files are just plain Clojure files with some magic comments.
 This means it's really easy to interactively develop your code in Gorilla, and then turn it into a library when it stabilises.

-## Other editor commands

-You can see all of the editor commands by hovering over the feint question mark in the top right hand corner of the Gorilla window.
-Hopefully they are all self-explanatory, or at least you can figure them out easily enough.

-## doc, source and other REPL commands
+### doc, source and other REPL commands

 You might be used to using `doc` and `source` at the command-line REPL.
 By default these are not imported into the `user` namespace when Gorilla starts, but if you'd like to use them then you just need to run `(use 'clojure.repl)` to bring them into scope.

-# Getting help
+## Getting help

 At the moment your best bet is to ping me on email.
 If there's demand then I'll get a discussion list set up.
 There may or may not be some useful information on the Github wiki pages!

-# Contributing
+## Contributing

-Contributions, in the form of comments, criticism, bug reports, or code are all very welcome :-)
+Contributions, in the form of comments, criticism, bug reports, or code are all very welcome :-) If you've got an idea for a big change drop me an email so we can coordinate work.

-# Licence
+## Licence

 Gorilla is licensed to you under the MIT licence.
 See LICENCE.txt for details.